-- 1 105 Q. And that treatment regime involving Bicalutamide 150, 2 has that been a longstanding regime? - A. Very much so.
+105 And that treatment regime involving Bicalutamide 150, 1 Q. 2 has that been a longstanding regime?
+Very much so.
 I've been doing that for 25 years or so.

-It's well established.
-It's in the NICE Guidelines. - 5 106 Q. As well as being well established, is that a reflection 10:40 that it is an efficient and effective form of treatment?

-- A. It is an evidence based form of treatment, yes.
-It's been proven to be effective.
-It improves the outcomes from radiation therapy in those patients. - 11 107 Q. When would you expect to see a referral to you as an oncologist with someone who fits some of the patient profiles that you've just described? - These days generally it's at the point they've just 14 Α. 15 been officially confirmed as having prostate cancer and 10:40 16 that they would be potentially suitable for an opinion from oncology.
+3 Α. It's well established.
+It's in the NICE Guidelines.
+4 5 106 As well as being well established, is that a reflection 10:40 Q. that it is an efficient and effective form of 6 7 treatment?
+8 It is an evidence based form of treatment, yes. Α. It's been proven to be effective.
+It improves the outcomes 9 from radiation therapy in those patients.
+10 10.4011 107 Q. When would you expect to see a referral to you as an 12 oncologist with someone who fits some of the patient 13 profiles that you've just described?
+These days generally it's at the point they've just 14 Α. been officially confirmed as having prostate cancer and 10:40 15 16 that they would be potentially suitable for an opinion from oncology.
 So that would be anything from very low 17 18 risk early prostate cancer, which might be suitable for 19 active surveillance, right through to patients with 20 very advanced metastatic disease.
-So we would see all of those patients.
-But from my perspective as an 21 22 oncologist, we really only hear about the patients once 23 they have been officially diagnosed with prostate 24 cancer, and that's when they're discussed at the MDT.
-25 Sometimes a patient might have what we call a clinical 10 · 41 diagnosis of prostate cancer where they haven't had a 26 27 biopsy because they're maybe unfit for other reasons, and in those patients we have to make a sort of 28 29 clinical decision that they have prostate cancer.
-And,

-- again, that would be at the MDT, and that would be the first point of involvement for oncology. - 3 108 Q. And what are the risks of late referral to oncology? - 4 Again, that would depend on the patient category. Α. 5 would depend on the aggressiveness of the cancer.
+So we would see all 10:41 21 of those patients.
+But from my perspective as an oncologist, we really only hear about the patients once 22 23 they have been officially diagnosed with prostate 24 cancer, and that's when they're discussed at the MDT.
+25 Sometimes a patient might have what we call a clinical 10.41 diagnosis of prostate cancer where they haven't had a 26 27 biopsy because they're maybe unfit for other reasons, and in those patients we have to make a sort of 28 29 clinical decision that they have prostate cancer.
+And, again, that would be at the MDT, and that would be the 1 2 first point of involvement for oncology.
+And what are the risks of late referral to oncology?
+3 108 Q. Again, that would depend on the patient category.
+4 Α. It 5 would depend on the aggressiveness of the cancer.
 Many 10:41 different factors in relation to the patient.
-6 7 some patients it might make no difference at all, some 8 patients with very low risk prostate cancer probably are better off not being diagnosed in the first place, 9 and for those patients a delay is not going to make 10 10 · 41 11 much difference.
-Other patients at the more advanced 12 disease ending might either miss a chance, the window 13 of opportunity for cure by radiation or surgery or 14 brachytherapy, or a later stage patient might become 15 more symptomatic by the time they were seen by us, for 10:42 16 example, developing pain or symptoms of advanced cancer 17 progression. - 18 109 Q. And given your area of expertise and your academic 19 research profile as well, are there times when you 20 would prescribe a non standard protocol based on your own experience or for research purposes, rather than on 21 the published evidence? - 23 well, in a research trial there would be an ethically Α. approved, you know, very carefully controlled 24 25 experiment.
-So if a patient's going into there, it would be very much that we look at the ethical as well 26 27 as the scientific rationale for that study. would be a very controlled environment.
-28 In a sort of 29 non clinical trial standard clinical practice setting, yes, of course we have to make decisions that are maybe outside the guidelines at times.
-I think proudly in Belfast we do this as a group.
-So if we're going to do something that's well outside the guidelines, or something that's, you know, that could be questioned later, then we tend to have a peer group discussion about that beforehand.
+So for 6 7 some patients it might make no difference at all, some 8 patients with very low risk prostate cancer probably 9 are better off not being diagnosed in the first place, and for those patients a delay is not going to make 10 10.41 11 much difference.
+Other patients at the more advanced 12 disease ending might either miss a chance, the window 13 of opportunity for cure by radiation or surgery or brachytherapy, or a later stage patient might become 14 15 more symptomatic by the time they were seen by us, for 10:42 16 example, developing pain or symptoms of advanced cancer 17 progression.
+18 109 And given your area of expertise and your academic Q. 19 research profile as well, are there times when you

+- 20would prescribe a non standard protocol based on your10:4221own experience or for research purposes, rather than on22the published evidence? - 23 well, in a research trial there would be an ethically Α. 24 approved, you know, very carefully controlled experiment.
+So if a patient's going into there, it 25 10.42 would be very much that we look at the ethical as well 26 27 as the scientific rationale for that study.
+So that would be a very controlled environment.
+In a sort of 28 29 non clinical trial standard clinical practice setting,